MARTIMM/question-answer/docs/content-docs/setup/structures.md

 A set is not stored on disk on its own.
 A set is used to group a series of questions.
 A set has a name, a title and a description.

-* **name**; Name is used as a key to get or set the input fields.
+* **set-name**; Name is used as a key to get or set the input fields.
 It is also used to refer to a set from a sheet.
 * **title**; Used as a label in a frame widget.
 * **description**; Shown in above mentioned frame to describe the questions in this set.
 * **hide**; Hide this set.
 A use for it to hide or view a set in an action handler.
 * **questions**; An array of hashes.

 ```
-"name": used as a key to get and save values,
+"set-name": used as a key to get and save values,
 "title": ... ,
 "description":  ... ,
 "hide": ... ,